htmlgen/htmlgen.github.io/README.md

 `<script src="https://oss.maxcdn.com/html5shiv/3.7.3/html5shiv.min.js"></script>`<br>
 `<script src="https://oss.maxcdn.com/respond/1.4.2/respond.min.js"></script>`<br>
 `<![endif]-->`<br>

-This is optional but is recommended if you know you're going to be serving legacy IE users.

 <b>`<title> ... </title>`</b><br>
 This textbox allows you to type in the <a href="https://www.w3.org/TR/html5/document-metadata.html#the-title-element">title</a> of your document.
 If you care about SEO you should keep it under 70 characters (<a href="https://moz.com/learn/seo/title-tag">preferably in the 50-60 character range</a>).